up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw620-700-with-the-was-110.md

     Keep the BGW620-700 in active service for roughly a week or two until fully provisioned and the installation ticket has been closed.

+???+ question "Common misconceptions and answers"

+    __Can I take an SFP+ module provided by AT&T and plug it directly into my own router or switch?__

+    :   No, the AT&T supplied SFP+ module is only a physical-layer transceiver compliant with XGS-PON (ITU G.9807.1).
+        It lacks ONT management (ITU G.988), meaning it cannot function as a standalone ONT.

+    __Do the WAS-110 or HLX-SFPX transceivers support GPON wavelengths, specifically 1490 nm downstream and 1310 nm upstream?__

+    :   No, the BOSA in these modules is calibrated exclusively for XGS-PON wavelengths — 1577 nm downstream and 1270 nm upstream.
+They use the Macom M02180 (WAS-110) and Semtech GN28L96 (HLX-SFPX) drivers, which are designed specifically for 10G PON ONT applications.

 ## Determine if you're an XGS-PON subscriber

 !!! info "2 Gbps or higher tiers"